qlands/FormShare/README.md

 ## How to make your FormShare installation inaccessible, inconsistent, and/or broken.

-FormShare uses MySQL, ElasticSearch, and a file repository. **All of them are synchronized**, thus the following list of things may make your FormShare installation inaccessible, inconsistent and/or broken:
+FormShare uses MySQL, Elasticsearch, and a file repository. **All of them are synchronized**, thus the following list of things may make your FormShare installation inaccessible, inconsistent and/or broken:

 - Altering the database manually, for example, removing/adding users or forms
 - Removing files manually from the repository
 - Changing the encryption key (aes.key) in the development.ini file.
-- Deleting or changing the ElasticSearch index data
+- Deleting or changing the Elasticsearch index data
+- Upgrading Elasticsearch to a version that is not supported.
 - Deleting the repository

 ## Backup FormShare

-FormShare uses MySQL, ElasticSearch, and a file repository. **All of them are synchronized**.
+FormShare uses MySQL, Elasticsearch, and a file repository. **All of them are synchronized**.
 To backup FormShare do:

-- Stop the FormShare service
+- Stop the FormShare service and all the Docker containers
 - Use mysqldump to backup the schema called "formshare"
 - Use mysqldump to backup all schemata starting with "FS" (optional: Only if you are migrating FormShare to a new server)
 - If you used any of the provided Docker compose files then backup the directory /opt/formshare
 - If you did not use Docker then:
   - Backup the development.ini file
-  - Backup the ElasticSearch data directory or create a [snapshot](https://www.elastic.co/guide/en/elasticsearch/reference/6.1/modules-snapshots.html#_snapshot)  of the following indexes:
+  - Backup the Elasticsearch data directory or create a [snapshot](https://www.elastic.co/guide/en/Elasticsearch/reference/6.1/modules-snapshots.html#_snapshot)  of the following indexes:
     - formshare_*
     - [user]_[project]_*
   - Backup the file repository directory